j99thoms/smash-charts/README.md

-# The Super Smash Dashboard
+# The Super Smash Dashboard!

 #### Try it out at [the-super-smash-dashboard.onrender.com](https://the-super-smash-dashboard.onrender.com)!